Notes on the data: Aboriginal early childhood development

 Detail of analysis: Per cent

-Source: Compiled by PHIDU based on data from the 2018 Australian Early Development Census (an Australian Government Initiative).
+Source: Compiled by PHIDU based on data from the 2021 Australian Early Development Census (an Australian Government Initiative), provided by the Social Research Centre, who host and manage the AEDC website on behalf of the Australian Government Department of Education.